top of page

 Honors Programs- What Questions to Ask

-If two or three public universities are in your target group, carefully research the honors college or program in each of them and do so as early as possible.
-Some of them will have scholarship and application deadlines that are much earlier than the deadline of the universities of which they are part.
+Are you seeking an elite education at a Flagship State University or a Moderately Selective Private School?
+Carefully research the honors college or program in each of them and do so as early as possible.
+Some of them will have scholarship and application deadlines much earlier than the deadlines of the universities they are part of.

-Honors colleges and programs differ greatly in size, quality, curricula, housing, overall philosophy, and financial aid opportunities...Below are twenty steps that should be very useful in helping you make the best decision regardless of whether you want a public or private university honors program.
+Honors colleges and programs differ greatly in size, quality, curricula, housing, overall philosophy, and financial aid opportunities...Below are some questions to get started.

 1. Match basic admission requirements with your test scores, GPA, and essays.